 Effects | ↑ muscle mass ↑ strength |

-The aim of muscle building training, as the name suggests, is to increase muscle mass.
-This also results in an increase in maximum strength.
+The aim of muscle-building training, as the name suggests, is to increase muscle mass.
+This also increases in maximum strength.
 Hypertrophy training involves repetitive submaximal exertions of 65 to 85% 1RM for 6 to 12 (-15) reps.
-When training, a slow execution of the movement can be beneficial in order to further maximize the training effects while keeping the stress on the joints relatively low.
+When training, slow execution of the movement can be beneficial to maximize the training effects further while keeping the stress on the joints relatively low.
 However, excessively slow movement speeds can reduce the rate of force generation, which can negatively impact athletic performance.
-There is also largely agreement on the characteristics of hypertrophy training.
+There is also essential agreement on the characteristics of hypertrophy training.
 The table above presents common characteristics.

 Strength training